If you're a new visitor to Banff National Park, you may find the selection of…

 Then we stretch our legs and check out the Southern Headland Trail before heading to a B&B in Pic River – just five minutes outside the park.
 We had decided the day before that we wanted one last night of comfort though we could have camped in the park.

-The boat ride to the start of the trail
+The boat ride to the start of the Coastal Trail in Pukaskwa

-So we postpone our launch time to 9:30 AM.
-In my mind I’m happy we’re able to even get away but I’m not so happy about how little time we’ll have to hike on the first day.
+We postponed our launch time to 9:30 AM.
+In my mind I’m happy we’re able to even get away, but I’m not so happy about how little time we’ll have to hike on the first day.
 You’ll see what I mean later in the post.

 The boat ride is normally about two hours in length but today we take three hours.
 And they’re a tough three hours, especially early on in the trip when we’re rolling and pitching.
 The dogs aren’t too thrilled either.